Early results in the search for extreme coronal line emitters with the Dark Energy Spectroscopic Instrument: DESI EDR ECLEs

 \subsubsection{DESI 39633255741260888 : Charizard}

 Charizard was identified early in our analysis of the EDR sample by the presence of multiple clear CrLs (though lacking \Fexiv\ emission).
-We triggered targeted spectroscopic follow-up with Gemini+GMOS and optical photometric observations with LT+IO:O. The spectroscopic observation with Gemini revealed no change in the CrL-emission lines (see Fig.~\ref{fig:Charizard_Spec_Evolution}) but note the contamination affecting the GMOS observation of \Fex\ which makes its non-detection unreliable), with optical photometric observations also showing no signs of outburst or significant fading activity (Fig.~\ref{fig:Charizard_Phot_Evolution}).
-The LT observations do show some indications of repeated fading and re-brightening activity in the \textit{riz} bands, but the large uncertainties on these observations make such trends difficult to confirm.
+We triggered targeted follow-up spectroscopy with Gemini+GMOS and optical photometry with LT+IO:O. The Gemini spectra revealed no change in the CrL-emission lines (see Fig.~\ref{fig:Charizard_Spec_Evolution}), but note the contamination affecting the GMOS observation of \Fex\ which makes its nondetection unreliable.
+Optical photometry also exhibits no signs of outburst or significant fading activity (Fig.~\ref{fig:Charizard_Phot_Evolution}).
+The LT observations do show some indications of repeated fading and rebrightening activity in the \textit{riz} bands, but the large uncertainties make such trends difficult to confirm.
 Additionally, such behaviour is not observed in ATLAS or ZTF observations.

-In the MIR (Fig.~\ref{fig:Merged_MIR}), Charizard displays repeated cycles of brightening and fading by a few 0.1~mags in both the \textit{W1} and \textit{W2} bands, consistent with AGN activity and further supported by a \textit{W1}-\textit{W2} colour above the \citet{stern_2012_MIDINFRAREDSELECTIONACTIVE} AGN activity threshold.
-As with Venusuar, the lack of detections in either VLA-FIRST or VLASS suggest that this activity is radio-quiet.
+In the MIR (Fig.~\ref{fig:Merged_MIR}), Charizard displays repeated cycles of brightening and fading by a few 0.1~mag in both the \textit{W1} and \textit{W2} bands, consistent with AGN activity and further supported by a \WOneminusWTwo\ colour above the \citet{stern_2012_MIDINFRAREDSELECTIONACTIVE} AGN activity threshold.
+As with Venusuar, the lack of detections in either VLA-FIRST or VLASS suggest that this activity is radio quiet.